NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 - Feel free to add more CSS and HTML, as well as tweak the current code.
 - Customize and enhance your page and make it your own as you see fit.

+## Maybe ask AI to help you understand your final project

+When reviewing this project with an AI assistant, consider asking the following:

+1. Can you explain the working of my final code?
+2. How does the HTML structure support the overall design?
+3. What is the purpose of each CSS rule in the stylesheet?
+4. Are there any potential improvements or optimizations for the code?
+5. How does this code implement best practices in web development?

+Remember to provide the AI with specific code snippets or full file contents for the most accurate and helpful explanations.

 *Happy coding!*

 ---